NGI4eu/engineroom-sentiment_analysis/README.md

      ![alt text](https://github.com/NGI4eu/engineroom-sentiment_analysis/blob/master/images/visualization_sentiments.png)

-- plot_ranking(sentiment, top_x=5, max_values=True): Plot the top X articles of a given Sentiment
+- plot_ranking(sentiment, top_x=5, max_values=True): Plot the top X articles of a given Sentiment.

      - Input:

              - sentiment: the sentiment that you want to analyze.
-Choose one of the shown in the variable 'keys'. (keys = 'past', 'present', 'future', 'swear', 'affect', 'posemo', 'negemo', 'anx', 'anger', 'sad', 'discrep')
+Choose one of the shown in the variable 'keys' (keys = 'past', 'present', 'future', 'swear', 'affect', 'posemo', 'negemo', 'anx', 'anger', 'sad', 'discrep').
              - max_values: max_values=True if you want to see the articles with the top values in that sentiment, or write max_values=False to find the articles with the minimum value.
              - top_x: the number of articles that you want to plot. top_x=5, plot the top 5 articles.